sreeix/hat.js/Readme.md

 * Currently only supported repository type is **git**
 * Currently only supported deployment type is npm.
-* Deployment does not happen in a transaction, ie. rollback will not be called for failed deployments
 * Half assed api for plugin Authors.
 I am actively looking to improve this.
 * Lots of missing options (like set deploy optimization for checkouts/ deploying via scp on remote macines)